How to apply

 Projects typically involve a mix of experiment and theory, so that a good grounding in physics, practical skills and mathematical ability are all essential.

-- Pushing the limits of magnetic flux leakage signal evaluation (PII & University of Manchester or Strathclyde)
+- Pushing the limits of magnetic flux leakage signal evaluation (Baker Hughes, a GE company & University of Manchester)

 Other projects may also be available – please contact us for more information.